dickinson-comp130-02-fa2025/comp130-web/exams.md

 written on paper using pen or pencil.

-The duration of the exam is 180 minutes, and there will be questions worth a total of 140 points on the exam.
+The duration of the exam is 180 minutes, and there will be questions worth a total of about 140 points on the exam.
 So you should budget your time at the rate of about one point per minute.